PROJECT

 SOLUTION:

-For visual style, I drew inspiration from Budweiser commercials, favoring a gritty, industrial aesthetic that matched the city’s infrastructure—construction, road maintenance, and public services.
+I developed a concept inspired by Rocky: a man running through town past fire engines, police cars, roads, and playgrounds, each item labeled with its cost.
+The runner symbolized both the working taxpayer and the city itself.
+For visual style, I drew from Budweiser commercials, favoring a gritty, industrial aesthetic that matched the city’s infrastructure.
 A City of Columbia employee volunteered as the runner.
 I created the shot list and collaborated closely with videographers to capture the action.
-The result was a dynamic, educational PSA that made complex financial information tangible and engaging for the public.

 ROLE: